henrykot/ReactToDoList/README.md

 * mark any task as completed, using the mouse or keyboard.
 * delete any task, using the mouse or keyboard.
 * edit any task, using the mouse or keyboard.
-* view a specific subset of tasks: all, completed, not-completed
+* view a specific subset of tasks: all, completed, not-completed.